-This Plan shall be in effect for a ten year period commencing on the effective date of the annexation.
-The Service Plan represents the concept the City of Killeen will use to initially deliver services.
+The Service Plan represents the concept the City of Killeen will use for initial service delivery.
 It is subject to modification and its change and renewal shall be at the option of the City.
 Such option may be exercised by the adoption of an ordinance by the City Council which refers to this Plan and specifically renews this Plan for a stated period of time.
 The City reserves the right guaranteed to it by Section 43.056 (k) Local Government Code, to amend this Plan if the City Council determines that changed conditions or subsequent occurrences or any other legally sufficient circumstances exist under the Local Government Code, or other Texas laws to make this Plan unworkable, obsolete or unlawful.